 Enter Nir Eyal, author of Indistractable: How to Control Your Attention and Choose Your Life.
 This habit-forming expert has incredible insights to help take back control of your focus and improve your concentration.
 Plus, he has a few tricks up his sleeve that can help train your brain to stay focused.

-Your attention is your biggest asset.
-And to get you one step closer to an “indistractable” life, it’s important to learn how to focus better and keep it where it’s supposed to be — on the task at hand.
+The thing is, your attention is your biggest asset.
+And to get you one step closer to an “indistractable” life, it’s important to learn how to focus better and keep it where it’s supposed to be—on the task at hand.

 However, life doesn’t always work like that.
 In fact, plenty of research looks into people’s level of concentration nowadays.
 Here are three to highlight: